 - Be 18 years of age or older.

-- Graduation from an accredited four-year high school or its equivalent, such as a recognized G.E.D., or other evidence of academic achievement, such as a post-secondary transcript with at least nine credits exclusive of developmental courses, and a safisfactory grade point average from a regionally accredited post-secondary institution.
+- Graduation from an accredited four-year high school or its equivalent, such as a recognized G.E.D., or other evidence of academic achievement, such as a post-secondary transcript with at least nine credits exclusive of developmental courses, and a 2.5 or better grade point average from a regionally accredited post-secondary institution.

 - Complete all courses in the Pre-Funeral Services curriculum with a grade of “C” or better.

 - Students must apply separately for admission to the Funeral Services Program.
-Effective Fall 2014, the application deadline for admission is July 1 for the fall semester with notification of acceptance by August 1 and November 1 for the spring semester with notification of acceptance by December 1.
+The application deadline for admission is July 1 for the fall semester with notification of acceptance by August 1 and November 1 for the spring semester with notification of acceptance by December 1.
 Notification of acceptance will be conditioned upon final grade posting and calculation of cumulative grade point average.

 - All applicants must have at least a 2.5 cumulative GPA in order to be eligible for admission.
 The grade point average of courses being accepted for transfer will be calculated for students who wish to transfer credits to be considered toward fulfillment of the Pre-Funeral Services curriculum.